yclas/guides/docs/Payment-set-up-payment-gateways.md

 **Stripe private key**  and  **Stripe public key**  can be obtained from your  [Stripe account](https://dashboard.stripe.com/account/apikeys).
 Enter the value of  _Secret_  into the “Stripe private key” and  _Publishable_  into “Stripe public key”.

+**Stripe Webhooks:** Receive succeeded payment event notification with webhooks.
+An order will be marked as paid only if a succeeded payment notification is received from Stripe.
+Requires adding a webhook endpoint and generating a webhook key in your Stripe dashboard.
+Check [Stripe webhooks documentation](https://stripe.com/docs/webhooks) for more.

-**Requires address to pay for extra security:**  Users will be asked for their address for more secure payments when using a credit card.
+**Requires address to pay for extra security (only Legacy Checkout):**  Users will be asked for their address for more secure payments when using a credit card.

 If you want to create a marketplace and earn commissions per sale, please follow [this guide](Payment-set-up-marketplace-with-srtipe-connect-express.md)  for more information about Stripe Connect and how it works.